jcsteh/osara/readme.md

 This is especially useful if you have forgotten an exact shortcut but do have some idea of what it might be.
 You can achieve this using OSARA's shortcut help mode.

-You can turn shortcut help on and off using the "OSARA: Toggle shortcut help" action.
+You can turn shortcut help on and off by pressing f12 (OSARA: Toggle shortcut help).
 While shortcut help is enabled, pressing any shortcut will report the action associated with that shortcut, but the action itself will not be run.

 ### Noncontiguous Selection